ashishb/wp2hugo/README.md

 ## Usage

+### Binary

 - Download the `wp2hugo` tool from [releases](./wp2hugo/releases)
 - Export your WordPress website via `Tools -> Export` in your admin dashboard
-- Let's say the downloaded file is `tmp1.xml` generate the website using `$wp2hugo --source tmp1.xml --download-media`
+- Let's say the downloaded file is `wordpress-export.xml` generate the website using `$ wp2hugo --source wordpress-export.xml --download-media`

 Now, run this